-Gérard BLITZ was born on February 28, 1912, in Antwerp, Belgium.
-His father, Maurice, was a diamond dealer, and his mother ran a beauty salon.
-They lived in a house at 4 Rue Anselmo in Antwerp.
+Gérard Blitz was born on February 28, 1912 in Antwerp, Belgium.
+His father, Maurice, was a diamond merchant, and his mother ran a beauty salon.
+They lived in a house located at 4 Anselmo Street in Antwerp.

-As a teenager, Gérard Blitz followed in his father Maurice's footsteps by learning the trade of Cleaver and regularly went to the swimming pool where he quickly became a good swimmer.
-Swimming was a family passion.
-Gérard had an uncle, also named Gérard.
-The latter would go on to win a medal at the 1920 Antwerp Olympic Games, set the world record in the 400-meter backstroke in 1921, and then medal again at the 1924 Paris Games and the 1936 Berlin Games.
+As a teenager, Gérard Blitz followed in his father Maurice's footsteps by learning the trade of a cutter and regularly went to the swimming pool where he quickly became a good swimmer.
+In fact, swimming was a family passion.
+Gérard had an uncle, also named Gérard, who won a medal at the 1920 Antwerp Olympics, set a world record in the 400-meter backstroke in 1921, and then won another medal at the 1924 Paris Games and in Berlin in 1936

-Gérard BLITZ married for the first time in 1935 with Denise ( Denise LIBBECHT) .
-From this marriage, he will have 4 children.
-One of them, Hélène (Hélène PERRY-BLITZ), will work at the Club Méditerranée, the others will follow different paths.
+Gérard Blitz married for the first time in 1935 to Denise ( Denise Libbecht) .
+From this marriage, he had four children.
+One of them, Hélène (Hélène Perry-Blitz), worked at Club Med; the others followed different paths.

-When World War II broke out, Gérard joined an elite Belgian mounted regiment.
-Arrested in Antwerp, he was freed thanks to the connections earned by his status as a champion.
-After the Belgian defeat, he decided to go to Switzerland with his family and join the resistance.
-On behalf of Belgian state security, he ran an intelligence network for London.
+When World War II broke out, Gérard joined an elite Belgian cavalry regiment.
+Arrested in Antwerp, he was released thanks to the connections he had gained as a champion.
+After the Belgian defeat, he decided to go to Switzerland with his family and joined the resistance.
+Working for Belgian state security, he led an intelligence network for London

-In the spring of 1945, he was tasked by the Belgian government with organizing the rest of prisoners of war before their return home.
-To this end, he reopened two hotels in Haute Savoie: the first in Chamonix and the other in Annecy.
-These hotels, which would be called "Villages des Repatriés," would operate for two years and accommodate repatriates before their return to Belgium.
+In the spring of 1945, he was tasked by the Belgian government with organizing rest for prisoners of war before their return home.
+To this end, he reopened two hotels in Haute-Savoie: one in Chamonix and the other in Annecy.
+These hotels, which would be named "Villages des Rapatriés" (Villages of the Repatriated), operated for two years, accommodating repatriates before their return to Belgium.

-In 1947, he met Claudine (Claudine COINDEAU), who became his second wife the following year.
-She brought him a love of Tahiti.
-Two revelations would mark his life because they would become his passions: Tahiti and Buddhism.
+In 1947, he met Claudine (Claudine Coindeau), who became his second wife the following year.
+She introduced him to Tahiti.
+Two revelations would mark his life, becoming his passions: Tahiti and Buddhism.

-During the summer of 1949, Gérard, accompanied by his two children (Hélène and Maurice), decided to join his sister Didy and her husband Mario LEWIS for two weeks, who were spending the season at the Calvi Olympic Club village.
-At the village, he took the initiative of organizing some activities such as scuba diving or volleyball matches to keep the members of the Olympic Club occupied, under the astonished eyes of the leader, a certain Dimitry PHILIPPOFF.
-It was at this time that the idea of creating a holiday club germinated in Gérard's head.
+During the summer of 1949, Gérard, accompanied by his two children (Hélène and Maurice), decided to spend two weeks with his sister Didy and her husband Mario Lewis, who were working the season at the Calvi Olympic Club village.
+At the village, he took it upon himself to organize activities such as scuba diving and volleyball matches to keep the Olympic Club members occupied, much to the amazement of the manager, a certain Dimitry Philippoff.
+It was at this moment that the idea of creating a holiday club took root in Gérard's mind.

-On February 11, 1950, Tony Hatot, Jean Maubert, and Caludine Blitz were tasked with filing the statutes of the Club Méditerranée association with the Paris Police Prefecture.
-That summer, Alcudia in the Balearic Islands would be their first village.
-The first of a long list.
+On February 11, 1950, Tony Hatot, Jean Maubert, and Claudine Blitz were tasked with filing the statutes of the Club Med association with the Paris Police Prefecture.
+That summer, Alcudia in the Balearic Islands would be their first resort.
+The first of many.

 Judith BLITZ (Didy)

-Gérard BLITZ has a sister named Judith.
-At the beginning of the Second World War, she followed her father Maurice BLITZ who took refuge in Annecy where he founded a swimming club.
-He brought swimmers who would be part of this adventure.
-We find Mario LEWIS, Tony HATOT, Lionel MARCU, Paul MORIHIEN as well as Dimitri PHILIPOFF.
-At the liberation, Judith married Mario LEWIS.
-They will have 2 children: Yves and Claire LEWIS.
+Gérard Blitz has a sister named Judith.
+At the beginning of the Second World War, she followed her father, Maurice Blitz, who had taken refuge in Annecy, where he founded a swimming club.
+He brought in swimmers who became part of this adventure.
+Among them were Mario Lewis, Tony Hatot, Lionel Marcu, Paul Morihien, and Dimitri Philipoff.
+After the Liberation, Judith married Mario Lewis.
+They had two children: Yves and Claire Lewis.

-Judith, whom everyone calls Didy, becomes a great village leader of the Club Méditerranée.
+Judith, whom everyone calls Didy, became a prominent village chief at Club Med.

-Claire (Clarita) is today a painter.
-On the following link you can see her works
+Claire (Clarita) is now a painter.
+You can see her works at the following link:

 Claire Lewis, Contemporary Artist

-In 1974, Gérard Blitz left the Club Méditerranée to devote himself fully to his passion, yoga.
+In 1974, Gérard Blitz left Club Med to devote himself fully to his passion, yoga.
 He joined a great master, Krishnamacharya, in India.
-He had already founded the Zinal International Meetings, where great names in modern spiritual life gathered to serve seekers of truth.
+He had already created the Zinal International Meetings, where leading figures in modern spiritual life gathered to serve those seeking truth.

-Gérard BLITZ died on March 3, 1990 at Cochin Hospital in Paris.
+Gérard BLITZ died on March 3, 1990 at the Cochin hospital in Paris.

 Similar article